Meet Rita-Anne Fuss

-Rita-anne Fuss is a Community Animator for Millet, Alberta where she currently lives with her husband, Curtis.
-She is also an entrepreneur selling highline fashion jewellery, Fifth Avenue Collection.
-Before moving close to Millet in the country, Rita-anne and her husband lived in several different places in Edmonton while she worked for the separate school board as a special needs assistant for over 15 years.
+Rita-Anne is also an entrepreneur selling highline fashion jewellery, Fifth Avenue Collection.
+Before moving close to Millet in the country, Rita-Anne and her husband lived in several different places in Edmonton while she worked for the separate school board as a special needs assistant for over 15 years.

 She didn’t live far from her dad and invited him over to her home.